Touhidujjaman-Emon/Asynchronous-JavaScript/README.md

 - Executing code line by line means **synchronous**
 - Each line of code **wait** for previous line to finish
 - Long running code **block** execution of the next code
 - Like **alert** notification .
-If I dont click **ok** it wont execute next line of code.suppose i dont press ok for 5 sec then next line of code wont run for 5 sec.
+If I dont click **Ok** it wont execute next line of code.suppose i dont press ok for 5 sec then next line of code wont run for 5 sec.

 ```js
 console.log('Line 1');